Consistent maps and their associated dual representation theorems: Introduction

 Let $\alg$ be a fixed algebraic closure of $\rat$ and let $\algt_\tors$ denote the group of roots of unity in $\algt$.
 Following the notation of \cite{AllcockVaaler}, we write $\mathcal G = \algt/\algt_\tors$ and note that $\mathcal G$ is a vector space over $\rat$ with addition and scalar multiplication given by

 For each number field $K$, we write $M_K$ to denote the set of all places of $K$.
-If $L/K$ is a finite extension and $w\in M_L$, then $w$ divides a unique place $v$ of $K$.
-We shall write $K_w$ to denote the completion of $K$ with respect to $v$.
+If $L/K$ is a finite extension and $w\in M_L$, then $w$ divides a unique place $v$ of $K$, and in this case, we shall write $K_w$ to denote the completion of $K$ with respect to $v$.
 Additionally, we let $p_v$ be the unique place of $\rat$ such that $v$ divides $p_v$, so in our notation we have $\rat_v = \rat_{p_v}$.